Before installing Fluentd, make sure that your environment is properly set up to avoid any inconsistencies at a later stage.

 Optimize the Network Kernel Parameters

 It is highly recommended that you set up an NTP daemon (e.g.

-It's HIGHLY recommended that you set up NTP daemon (e.g. chrony, ntpd, etc) on the node to have accurate current timestamp.
-This is crucial for any production-grade logging services.
+ntpd, etc.) on the node to have an accurate current timestamp.
+This is crucial for all the production-grade logging services.

-Please increase the maximum number of file descriptors.
-You can check the current number using the
+Increase the maximum number of file descriptors.
+You can check the existing configuration using the

 $ ulimit -n65535

 1024, it is insufficient.
 Please add the following lines to your

 root soft nofile 65536root hard nofile 65536* soft nofile 65536* hard nofile 65536

 LimitNOFILE=65536 can also be used.
 And, if you are using the